Praveen-Kalliyath/DimBar/README.md

-# DimBar
+# DimMe - Dim It Your Way
-DimBar is an Android app that lets you dim your screen your way.
+DimMe is an Android app that lets you dim your screen your way.

 ## Features
 - Customizable screen dimming